HearthSim/twitch-hdt-ebs/README.md

 The Twitch User ID must correspond to a [linked Twitch account on HSReplay.net](https://hsreplay.net/account/social/connections/) for the same account as the one the client authenticates itself against.
-If the User ID is not one of the account's linked Twitch accounts, an HTTP 403 will be returned with the code `channel_not_allowed` and extra details.
+If the User ID is not one of the account's linked Twitch accounts, an HTTP 403 will be returned with the error `channel_not_allowed` and extra details.
 Example:

 ```